 In the real world this effect is extremely uncommon, mainly because the natural sounds we hear around us are more complex than simple sine waves.
 However it is interesting to note that music producers and audio engineers do have to pay attention to this effect when they go through the process of producing music for a CD and are always mindful of phase cancellation problems that can sneak into a recording and harm the integrity of the overall sound.

 Figure 5 shows two sine waves that have slightly different frequencies.
-Starting from the left side of the image, the peaks and troughs of both sine waves are in phase, but because the lower waveform is of a slightly different frequency, it moves in and out of phase out of phase with the upper sine wave in a cyclical fashion.
+Starting from the left side of the image, the peaks and troughs of both sine waves are in phase, but because the lower waveform is of a slightly different frequency, it moves in and out of phase with the upper sine wave in a cyclical fashion.
 At the points I have marked with a yellow dot, the two sine waves are completely out of phase.

 The interference pattern oscillates between constructive wave interference and destructive wave interference, resulting in a sound that is louder when the two sine waves are in phase, and silent when they are completely out of phase.